seyedrazavi/blog.srazavi.com/_posts/2020-05-04-are-our-minds-like-computers-2.markdown

 I have raised the worry about computation depending upon representation [before](https://blog.srazavi.com/essays/2020/04/28/are-our-minds-like-computers-1.html) .
 Whether a 5V electrical input means '1' or '0' turns a simple circuit from an AND-gate to an OR-gate or vice versa.
 The semantics of the symbol matters for the operational role performed.

 Chalmers denies such a role for semantics in computation [[8](#8)].
 He claims computations _are_ syntax.
 Any semantic role is a consequence of the implementation.
 This keeps the prospects for AI and cognitive science open.
-We don't have a good enough explanation for computational content yet.
+We don't have a good enough explanation for computational content yet, he claims.
 So if our computational theories depend upon an explanation of content then we will not progress very far.

 Instead, Chalmers suggests we should strive forwards with a common foundation.
 One that works for both computation and computational content.
 To achieve this we need a shared notion of causation: how some causes give rise to certain effects.
 This common notion would avoid the two theories from drifting far apart.
 Yet it wouldn't hold us up in our pursuit for a computational theory.
 When a good theory of computational content comes along we can adopt it because of its shared underlying causal explanation.